 2. Who are the “Bluecaps” and how does Solzhenitsyn characterize their motives in performing their work?

-3. What sort of history is Solzhenitsyn writing in part one, chapter two (“The History of our Sewage Disposal System”)?
+3. What sort of history is Solzhenitsyn writing in Part I, Ch.
+2 (“The History of our Sewage Disposal System”)?
 Who or what occupies his attention and why?

 4. How is Solzhenitsyn’s own story woven into these early chapters?
 What does he tell us about himself and why?